skycatchfire/handbook/benefits-and-perks.md

 ## Workspace Allowance

 It's important that you have the tools you need to do your best work.
 Each employee will be equipped with a MacBook Pro, multiple 4K displays, keyboard, mouse, and a standing desk.
 If you'd like a particular type of mouse or keyboard or could use something else to improve your workspace, just ask!

+## Premium Training Courses

+We purchase new training courses regularly for our team to hone their skills and learn new things.
+Learning is a big part of our work and the company is happy to pay for it.
+Regardless of the subject, if it's something that could improve your skills or help you in some way, just ask!